SofiaNords/eurovision-quiz/README.md

 - Other features

-    The page is responsive on all devices and has links and buttons with hover features.
+    The page is responsive on all devices...

 ## Technologies Used